trilbymedia/grav-skeleton-helios-site/pages/v3/03.guides/04.search-options/doc.md

 ### Content-Level Exclusion

-To exclude specific content within a page while indexing the rest, use the `[yetisearch]` shortcode:
+To exclude specific content within a page while indexing the rest, use the `[raw][yetisearch=ignore][/raw]` shortcode:

+[yetisearch=ignore]
+This content will NOT appear in search results.
+Use this for sensitive information, admin notes, or content that shouldn't be discoverable via search. keyword to search for: Flibbertigibbet [/yetisearch]

 [codesh lang="markdown"]
 This paragraph will be indexed and searchable.

-[yetisearch ignore]
+[yetisearch=ignore]
 This content will NOT appear in search results.
 Use this for sensitive information, admin notes, or content that shouldn't be discoverable via search.